 Well, if you never healed the original injury and you wrap up the ankle afterward to get back to sports, your ankle is not only going to stay weak, it’s going to get weaker and weaker over time.
 Why?
 The muscles in the ankle will be so restricted by the brace, wrap or tape, that they just atrophy.
 And then, people get confused why they sprain an ankle just walking down the street.
 The reason is that your ankles are so weak now, almost anything can cause a sprain.
 I’m not sure why anyone would see that as a good long term solution for a weak ankle.

 The much better approach is to fully rehab and strengthen ankles.
-That means, using massage and hydrotherapy to break up and eliminate old scar tissue and get healthy blood flow into the ankle.
+That means, using specific techniques to break up and eliminate old scar tissue and get healthy blood flow into the ankle.
 Then, most importantly, using a wide variety of excellent stretches and exercises to challenge the ankle in all ranges of motion.
 You want to improve healthy range of motion and strength as well as balance and agility.
 You should start off slow at first and then build up to more challenging exercises.

 The good news is that your ankle will probably respond very quickly.
 But the key is to be patient and let the weakness and any residual swelling in the ankles dissipate naturally.
 Spend the time to heal your ankle correctly and then continue on with the exercises and stretches in a method we call prehab (which is really just an extension of rehab, but more challenging), to keep improving the strength in the ankles.
 This way, you will not need braces, tape, wraps, etc and your ankles will naturally be strong and they will stay that way with continued focus.